syncfusion-content/javascript-docs/js/Grid/How-to.md

 </script>
 {% endhighlight %}

-N> This solution will work only for local data.
+N> This solution is applicable only for local data.